• Share this on:

 Tips:

-• Don’t forget to ask about your trim supplier’s minimum order quantity (MOQ) and about the upcharge in case the quantity you need does not meet the MOQ
+• Do not forget to ask about your trim supplier’s minimum order quantity (MOQ) and the upcharge in case the quantity you need does not meet the MOQ.

-• Similar to packing materials, don’t forget to include a 2% waste percentage for trims.
+• Similar to packing materials, do not forget to include a 2% waste percentage for trims.

-• Check this article on Techpacker explaining what should be included in a Bill of Materials (BOM)and how items should be presented.
+• Check this article on Techpacker that explains what should be included in a Bill of Materials (BOM) and how items should be presented.

-FOB means that your buyer does not supply you with fabrics, trims or packing material.
-The factory carries the full (financial) responsibility for arranging these materials.
-This is not always easy because it means extra buyer requirements that you need to meet as a manufacturer.
-Planning is crucial in the FOB-manufacturing business.
-A delay in one of the product elements can result in a delay of the entire production.
+FOB means that your buyer does not provide fabrics, trims or packing materials.
+The factory takes full financial responsibility for sourcing these materials.
+This can be challenging, as it involves meeting additional buyer requirements.
+Effective planning is crucial in FOB manufacturing.
+A delay in obtaining any product element can lead to delays in the entire production process.

 An FOB cost calculation includes two cost categories.